TRADITIONAL MOUNTAINEERING

 The GPS receiver will give you your location in UTM Coordinates, of little use if you do not have a map imprinted with the UTM Grid.
 The 1:24,000 USGS Quads are based on NAD 27 Datum.
 You must select UTM Coordinates and NAD 27 Datum (and True North) from the options on your own GPS Receiver.

-More and more people are finding that buying a simple $99.00 computer program such as My TOPO's Terrain Navigator or National Geographic's TOPO is very helpful in planning adventures.
+More and more people are finding that buying a simple $99.00 computer program such as My TOPO's Terrain Navigator or National Geographic's TOPO that are very helpful in planning adventures and storing the details of past adventures.
 Both computer programs contain all of the 1:24,000 USGS Quad maps and other scaled topo maps for each particular State.

 Garmin GPS Receivers must be loaded with their proprietary $99.00 Garmin Map Source program using 1:100,000 scale maps.
 (This program must be purchased in addition to the cost of the GPS.)
 These maps do not appear to have the actual detail of the USGS 1:100,000 series.
 You need paper topo maps to find your way in the backcountry!
 The $99.00 box of National Geographic TOPO maps for the State of Oregon alone has 8 CD data disks containing all of the 1,900 1:24,000 Quad maps and related 1:100,000 topo maps.
 The $99.00 Garmin MapSource 1: 100,000 scale program for the ten western states is on one CD!

 Most map-enabled GPS receivers can be loaded only with a small geographic area, say the Oregon Cascades.
-More costly GPS models have an option to add a data chip (at extra cost) so that more of a state can be loaded, but most users only recreate in small areas that can be loaded on the regular map enabled GPS.
+More expensive GPS models have the option to add an SD data chip (at extra cost) so that more of a state can be loaded, but most users only recreate in areas that can be loaded on the basic map enabled GPS.
 (Motor home travelers may need more area but there are other options for them including a laptop computer plugged into the cigarette lighter.)
 Avid Geocachers use palm pilots and other mini portables.

 A good map says one thing: Adventure